VictorWTan/ProjectTwo/README.md

 ![Charts](assets/ReadMe/Issues.png)

+<h1><strong>MVP</strong></h1>

 Minimum viable product will consist of a website with an index page, show pages, login, comments, editing comments, and deleting comments.
 Stretch goal is including admin privileges or journalist privileges.

+<h1><strong>Resources Used</strong></h1>

+The public API which I will be using is sourced from opensecrets.org.
+It's a website run by an independent, non-profit, and non-partisan research group which provides public information on the flow of money in American politics.